-Mark Decof is the principal shareholder and senior trial lawyer of Decof & Decof, P.C.
-Along with his father and former partner Leonard Decof, he founded the firm in 1980 and for more than 30 years Mark has been actively engaged in litigation and trial practice, and has won more multi-million dollar jury verdicts than any other trial lawyer in the state of Rhode Island.
-Mark’s precedent-setting courtroom successes, in combination with the achievements and reputation of Leonard Decof before him, have established Decof & Decof, P.C. as not only the first law firm in Rhode Island to be devoted exclusively to seriously injured individuals and their families, but the most accomplished, respected and trusted law firm in Rhode Island.
+Mark B. Decof, the principal shareholder and senior trial lawyer at Decof, Decof & Barry, P.C., serves as lead trial counsel in state and federal courts in Rhode Island and Massachusetts pertaining to complex medical malpractice, product liability and general negligence cases involving serious personal injury and wrongful death.
+He founded the personal injury law firm in 1980, along with his father and former partner Leonard Decof, and for more than 35 years has engaged actively in litigation and trial practice, winning more multimillion-dollar jury verdicts than any other trial lawyer in the state of Rhode Island.
+His stellar courtroom successes, combined with the achievements and reputation of Leonard Decof, have established Decof, Decof & Barry as the oldest and most accomplished Rhode Island law firm devoted exclusively to seriously injured individuals.

-Mark Decof has been a practicing trial attorney at Decof & Decof, P.C. since graduating Georgetown University in 1976 and Suffolk University Law School in 1979.
+Mark Decof graduated from Georgetown University in 1976 and Suffolk University Law School (J.D.) in 1979.

 A confidential settlement following a 4-week jury trial for the wrongful death of Michael Woods, brother of actor James Woods, due to negligent cardiac care resulting in death.